 You should always carry your own water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

 You can even search for online Travel Partners for your Zanskar Valley trip to reduce the overall cost and at DoW Community we already have an easy way to spot Travel Partners through our dedicated and very easy to use DoW Travel Calendar.

 Using our Travel Partners Forum & Calendar, you can pretty quickly and easily spot on which dates people are traveling and if some group suits your need to gel up or not.
 You can filter the travel partner calendar entries based on your preferences and places of choice.

 Do you have any questions or suggestions or need any help in planning your trip to Zanskar Valley?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
-You can also take guidance from other travel experts in DoW Community | Itinerary Advice forum for Ladakh & Zanskar Valley and discuss your upcoming travel plans for Zanskar Valley 🙂
+If yes, please feel free to post them either in the comments section of this article or reach me out on my Instagram account.

 If you like the article, please feel free to share it with any of your family or friends who are planning to make a budget trip to Zanskar Valley.
 In the next article of the series, I am going to talk about how you can make a trip to Zanskar Valley with kids.

 All picture credits go to Sharada Hande who was kind enough to share these pictures with us in DoW Travel Community Facebook group.
 Do you want to feature your images in our articles too??
 Feel free to join our Facebook group and share them to get featured.